 Buy a Vets Get Pets license plate and help veterans get pets!

-The new Vets Get Pets license plate is available to any Nebraska driver.
+The Vets Get Pets license plate is available to any Nebraska driver.
 Plates cost $5 for the alphanumeric version or $40 for the custom message version.
-Funds raised through the purchase of the plates will go towards reimbursing veterans’ pet adoption fees.
+Funds raised through the purchase of the plates will go towards our veteran adoption fee program.

 - You must be registered in the Nebraska Veterans' Registry to qualify for the Vets Get Pets program.
-Not registered yet?
-It only takes a few minutes!
-Register here.
+Register here if you haven't already.

 - Animals must be adopted from an organization registered with the Nebraska Rescue Council.
 Click here for a list of rescues.